Works are underway in St Albans as part of the Sunbury Line Upgrade.

 There may be some unavoidable disruption to rail services so the work can be undertaken safely.
 Bus replacement services will be provided during any planned disruptions.

 At times, out of hours works will also be required.
 Advance notification will be provided to local residents ahead of all out of hours construction activities.

 The project team is working to minimise disruption to the community.
-We will keep local residents and the community updated as to how these disruptions will be managed as project designs and construction plans progress.
+We will keep the community updated as to how these disruptions will be managed as project designs and construction plans progress.

-Preparation works for substation construction will begin from mid-2021.
-The first stage of works will involve clearing and utility connection works.
-Major construction on the substation building will start from late 2021 and is expected to be completed by 2022.
+Preparatory works for substation construction will begin from mid-2021.
+The first stage of works generally involves clearing and utility connection works.
+Major construction on these substation buildings will start from late 2021 and is expected to be completed by 2022.

 Detailed construction information will be provided to local communities prior to the start of works.

 - Download the St Albans Road, St Albans fact sheet (PDF, 2.0 MB)